 Timing is everything when it comes to diagnosing and effectively treating diminished ovarian reserve.
-There are conflicting treatment approaches for DOR (some of which are better-supported by evidence than others), and it can sometimes be difficult for patients to figure out who to trust or whether the current treatment path is the right one.
-CHR's DOR experts can help you at different points of your decision-making process.
+There are conflicting treatment approaches for DOR, some of which are better-supported by evidence than others.
+And it can sometimes be difficult for patients to figure out whom to trust, or whether the current treatment path is the right one.
+CHR's DOR experts can help you throughout your decision-making process.

 We hope you will decide to start your journey on the right foot, consulting our physicians and undergoing a thorough infertility workup, including ovarian reserve testing.
 But we are here to help you find the right treatment even if--or especially if--you have already experienced disappointments elsewhere.